JobNmadu/Dyn4cast/README.md

 variable for forecasting.
 The Date must be in the recognized format i.e. ‘YYYY-MM-DD’.
-The other arguments parsed to the function are `MaximumDate`, which is the last date Data was collected and `BREAKS`, which is a vector of numbers and used as `knots` in estimating spline polynomials.
+The other arguments parsed to the function are `MaximumDate`, which is the last date Data was collected and `BREAKS`, which is a vector of numbers and is used as `knots` in estimating spline polynomials.

 ## Citation